 Important Information: Where to Find

 Expiration The Clek Foonf has a 9 year expiration.
-The sticker with the date of manufacture can be found on the back bottom of the seat, just above the FAA stickers.
+The label with the date of manufacture can be found on the back bottom of the seat, just above the FAA label.

 You can buy the Clek Drink Thingy (for Fllo or Foonf) and use it both rear facing and forward facing for those sippy cups and water bottles in your life.
 It’s $19.99 on Amazon.com.